M. Karunanidhi: Leader of the DMK (2011–2016)

 During the 2011 Tamil Nadu Legislative Assembly election, the AIADMK alliance won 203 seats and the DMK alliance won 31.
 Karunanidi won by a huge margin of 50,249 votes Tiruvarur Assembly constituency.
 Following the defeat, M. Karunanidhi said, "People have given me proper rest," before congratulating the people of the state.

 On his 86th birthday, Karunanidhi donated his Gopalapuram home to the Annai Anjugam Trust, which would manage a free hospital for the underprivileged after his and his wife's demise.

 During the 2016 Tamil Nadu Assembly Elections, which the DMK lost only by 1.5 per cent votes.
 Karunanidhi won from Tiruvarur constituency with margin of 68,366 votes thereby recording his 13th straight victory since 1957.

-In January 2017, Karunanidhi's son M.K Stalin was made as the working president of the DMK at the general council meet due to his deteriorating health.
+In 2013, Karunanidhi announced his younger son M. K. Stalin was his successor, confirmed in 2016.